Post No.: 0286

 In general, expose yourself to more nature, art, music and experience new things.
 People and communities who live amongst nature (with the benefits of greenery, plants, wildlife) tend to have improved welfare, reduced crime rates and increased pro-sociality.
 Awe is associated with curiosity and a desire to explore and learn, which is the antithesis to de-motivation and hopelessness.
 Some people find that looking at fractals (like the branches of trees and fronds of leaves) is stress relieving.

-Awe is feeling in the presence of something far greater than the self, such as when observing a grand vista, seeing people do extraordinary and inspiring acts, or encountering points of views that challenge and expand or transcend our existing worldviews and our place in the world/universe – they make us re-evaluate what’s possible or reveal new perspectives.
+Awe is feeling in the presence of something far greater than the self, such as when observing a grand vista, seeing other people do extraordinary and inspiring acts (like exceptional acts of courage, kindness, moral virtue and overcoming adversity), acknowledging the amazing harmony of an incredible community, or encountering points of views that challenge and expand or transcend our existing worldviews and our place in the world/universe – they make us re-evaluate what’s possible or reveal new perspectives.
+Although only accessible to a select few, astronauts experience what they call the ‘overview effect’, where they feel immense awe and self-transcendence when viewing the Earth from outer space.
 Awe is related to beauty and spirituality.
 The feeling increases humility and removes egotism, and inspires a greater sense of spirituality (which doesn’t have to be religious).
 An experience can be highly emotional in a warm and uplifting way.
 It is associated with higher levels of happiness and lower levels of depression.

 Meow.
 We also like to share moments of awe with others so this can connect people together too – so if you have anything that makes you feel that positive, inspiring or transcending feeling of awe then please share it with us by using the Twitter comment button below.
 I particularly feel awe when witnessing symbiotic animal relationships!